 We will also have a strong credit focus to make sure that we offer loans only where they are suitable and where there is a real need for public support.

-New £10m manufacturing and materials innovation loans competition
+New £10 million manufacturing and materials innovation loans competition

 Our second competition aims to provide loans which will help SMEs increase their manufacturing readiness.
 This applies to innovations in manufacturing systems, technologies or processes, and/or materials development, properties, integration or reuse.